 They are bold, creative and hungry for accurate, nuanced representation.
 They’re interested in media – you live it, breath it, and now they want to create it.

-StoryCasters are young people (between the age of 18-30) who identifies as being from a culturally and linguistically diverse background or as a person of colour, including people from non-English speaking, migrant and refugee backgrounds.
+StoryCasters are young people (between the age of 18-30) who identify as culturally and linguistically diverse or as a person of colour, including people from non-English speaking, migrant and refugee backgrounds.

 What is the StoryCasters program?